lab1092/blender-manual_ja/manual/preferences/system.rst

    Useful for taking screen shots for book printing and use of high resolution monitors, (such as Retina Display and others) matching the screen DPI with Blender DPI.
-   During normal usage, most Blender users might prefer to zoom screen elements pressing :kbd:`ctrl` and dragging :kbd:`mmb` left and right over a panel to resize its contents, or use the :kbd:`Numpad-+` and :kbd:`Numpad--` to zoom in and out the contents.
+   During normal usage, most Blender users might prefer to zoom screen elements pressing :kbd:`Ctrl` and dragging :kbd:`MMB` left and right over a panel to resize its contents, or use the :kbd:`Numpad-+` and :kbd:`Numpad--` to zoom in and out the contents.
-   Pressing :kbd:`home` (Show All) will reset the zooming at the screen/panel focused by the mouse pointer.
+   Pressing :kbd:`Home` (Show All) will reset the zooming at the screen/panel focused by the mouse pointer.
    Minimum: **48** , Maximum: **128** , Default:\ **72**
 Frame Server Port
    TCP/IP port used in conjunction with the IP Address of the machine for frameserver rendering.